 You can still get a mortgage even if you have bad credit, although you’re likely to pay a much higher interest rate to compensate for the increased risk to the lender.

-Government-sponsored programs like FHA loans specifically cater to borrowers with lower credit scores.
-But even if you’re not sure you’ll qualify, it’s worth offering some extra security to your lender.
+Government-backed loans, like FHA loans, specifically cater to borrowers with lower credit scores.
+But even if you’re not certain that you’ll qualify, it’s worth offering some extra security to your lender.

-You could also try writing a letter to explain your bad credit, especially if it’s due to an extenuating circumstance like emergency medical bills.
-Be upfront in asking your lender what you can do to qualify for a loan even if you might not meet the usual underwriting standards right away.
+You could also try writing a letter to explain your credit situation.
+This can be done, especially if it’s due to an extenuating circumstance like emergency medical bills.
+Be upfront in asking your lender what you can do to qualify for a loan, even if you might not meet the usual underwriting standards right away.